-Focused ultrasound treatment for hyperplasia of the vulva is not yet approved by regulatory bodies or covered by medical insurance companies.
+This treatment has been approved by the NMPA in China.
+Focused ultrasound treatment for hyperplasia of the vulva is not yet approved by other regulatory bodies or covered by medical insurance companies.

 Krapf JM, Mitchell L, Holton MA, Goldstein AT.
 Vulvar Lichen Sclerosus: Current Perspectives.
 Int J Womens Health.
 2020 Jan 15;12:11-20. doi: 10.2147/IJWH.S191200. eCollection 2020.

 Ye M, Deng X, Mao S, Xue M. High intensity focused ultrasound treatment for non-neoplastic epithelial disorders of the vulva: Factors affecting effectiveness and recurrence.
 Int J Hyperthermia.
 2015;31(7):771-6. doi: 10.3109/02656736.2015.1053101.
 Epub 2015 Sep 14.

 Liming Ruan, Zhenwei Xie , Huiyun Wang, Jingyi Jiang , Haiyan Shi , Jian Xu.
 High‐intensity focused ultrasound treatment for non‐neoplastic epithelial disorders of the vulva.
 Intl J of gyn/OB.
 First published: 13 February 2010 https://doi.org/10.1016/j.ijgo.2009.12.014